 Conventional mechanical alloying processes for oxide dispersion strengthened (ODS) refractory alloys have reached certain limits in further improving their properties.
 In this study, we successfully demonstrated the ultrasonic spray pyrolysis (USP) technique combined with hydrogen reduction to synthesize ODS W alloy powders with uniformly dispersed Y2O3 nanoparticles.
 The synthesized powders exhibited micro-sized secondary particles composed of primary particles with a size of about 30 nm.
 Thus, they secured both formability and sinterability, essential for producing high-quality sintered bodies.
 Sintered specimens were fabricated using conventional uniaxial compression and pressureless sintering to confirm the size and distribution of Y2O3 nanoparticles.
-After sintering, they exhibited a grain size of approximately 3 μm and a relative density of more than 96%, and Y2O3 nanoparticles with a size of approximately 7.2 GPa.
+After sintering, they exhibited a grain size of approximately 3 μm and a relative density of more than 96%, and Y2O3 nanoparticles with a size of approximately 50 nm were uniformly dispersed.
+In addition, they show an excellent hardness of approximately 7.2 GPa.
 These results indicate the successful synthesis of ODS W powder with a desirable structure.
 They highlight its potential in various applications, particularly those requiring high-quality sintered bodies with enhanced mechanical properties.

-Keywords : W, Y2O3 alloy, Ultrasonic spray pyrolysis, Microstructure, Sintering behavior, Mechanical properties
+Keywords: W, Y2O3 alloy, Ultrasonic spray pyrolysis, Microstructure, Sintering behavior, Mechanical properties